davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_CDC_v006 plots percent restatement by week and state
 * Coronavirus_Statistics_CDC_v006 refines plots of percent restatement by week and state

+### Expansions week of 01-AUG-2022
+* Coronavirus_Statistics_CDC_v006 plots percent restatement by week and state, faceted by age